tasosnent/PN_Relabeler/README.md

     - A [**Deep learning modeling**](/Relabeler/modeling) part that performs:
         - The development of a *PN Relabeler* model on the *𝑃𝑁 𝑅𝑒𝑙𝑎𝑏𝑒𝑙𝑖𝑛𝑔 dataset*.
         - The application of the *PN Relabeler* model to relabel predictions for the FGSI task.

+## Reference

+* [1] Nentidis, A., Krithara, A., Tsoumakas, G., & Paliouras, G. (2024).
+Zero-shot relabeling of weak labels for fine-grained semantic indexing of biomedical literature.
+27th European Conference on Artificial Intelligence (ECAI-2024), Oct 2024